deans-code/dimensions/README.md

 Configure LM Studio as per the [documentation](https://lmstudio.ai/docs/app/basics).

+Download:
+- an appropriate text embedding model,
-Download an appropriate embeddings model.
+- an appropriate LLM model for chat completion.

-> [!WARNING]
+> [!NOTE]
-> LM Studio allows the loading of language models into the running server, however, I have noticed when testing locally that these fail when generating embeddings.

-You can use [community leaderboards](https://huggingface.co/spaces/OpenEvals/find-a-leaderboard) to help select an appropriate model.
+> You can use [community leaderboards](https://huggingface.co/spaces/OpenEvals/find-a-leaderboard) to help select appropriate models.

-Use the Developer tab to run your chosen model as an [API server](https://lmstudio.ai/docs/app/api).
+Use the Developer tab to run your chosen models using the [API server](https://lmstudio.ai/docs/app/api).

 You can use [Postman](https://www.postman.com/) to test access to the endpoints.

-If using the default options, you can test the local server by configuring a `POST` request with the following parameters:
+If testing your text embeddings model using the default options, you can test the local server by configuring a `POST` request with the following parameters:

 URL:
 ```